The Sphinx

 So who am I of human strife,

-If you replied “Universal Man,” “Primordial Man” or “Adam Kadmon” then good for you!
-“Quintessential Man” then, balances these polarities as the Prince of Peace—Osiris.
+If you replied “Cosmic Man,” “Primordial Man” or “Adam Kadmon” then good for you!
+“Quintessential Man” then, balances the polarities of Aquarius and Leo.
+This is the individuated Jungian person—the whole, authentic, demigod once known as Osiris.